ChacunGu/Community-detection-Facebook-network/README.md

 ## Context

-This project is developped in Python 3 for the Social Media Analytics course of the Master in Computer Science in the university of Fribourg, Switzerland.
+This project is developed in Python 3 for the Social Media Analytics course of the Master in Computer Science in the university of Fribourg, Switzerland.

 This course is worth 5 ECTS points.